alphagov/government-service-design-manual/service-manual/user-centred-design/resources/creating-accessible-PDFs.md

 ### Check high contrast

 Use File > Preference > Accessibility to set a high contrast colour scheme, and check the PDF remains readable.
-Note: It may not be possible to make high contrast mode work in all PDFs, in which case you should be prepared to make a high contrast version available on request.
+It may not be possible to make high contrast mode work in all PDFs, in which case you should be prepared to make a high contrast version available on request.

 ### Display document title